eyakubovich/teleport/docs/5.0/preview/database-access.md

 ### Step 2/3.
 Setup Teleport

 Download the latest version of Teleport for your platform from [downloads page](https://goteleport.com/teleport/download).
-Database Access is available starting from `6.0.0-alpha.1` release.
+Database Access is available starting from `6.0.0-alpha.1` pre-release.

+!!! warning
+    Note, pre-releases are not suitable for production usage!

 Start Teleport using the following command and point it to your Aurora database instance.
 Make sure to update the database endpoint and region appropriately.